 I’m really impresse by this car cause it’s easy.
 You turn the wheel on the radio and the car do it well, no oversteer and no understeer.
 You give the order and the XX obeys.
 Simply Magic !
 The laps time reduced over and over until the battery was dry.

-I’m in love with the RC10 from Team Associated but this Losi give me some doubt about my fidelity, a funny feeling.
+To conclude, I’m in love with the RC10 from Team Associated but this Losi give me some doubt about my fidelity, a funny feeling.
 XX or RC10 ?

 David from RC4ON.com